helen43699/datacleaning/README.md

 # Step 3: Run scripts in run_analysis.R

 # Step 4: Get the data file.
 A tidy data set will be generated at C:\Users\y.alvarado\Documents\Me\JHDSS\CleaningData\RWorkingDir\data\data.txt

+#  Whenever codeBook is referred, please open it in raw mode.